Verge-Aero/ci-github-share-data-between-jobs/README.md

 The result is that after this step runs, Job B will have a copy of that same file.

 # Pitfalls
+* Since recursion and loops aren't allowed in Github Action files, this was designed only to handle lists of up to 3 items.
 * Since this takes advantage of Github Action caches, you can't overwrite an existing key.
 * If you want to share a directory, which can be written in various ways (with or without trailing backslash, for example) it's important to ensure you stick to a convention.